arefafzali/AP_Hands_Ons/README.md

-This Repository is my Hands on in Advanced Programming Course.
+This Repository is my Hands Ons in Advanced Programming Course.